inveniosoftware/docs-invenio-rdm/docs/customize/vocabularies/users.md

 Users are not a vocabulary *per se*, but they are loaded in the same fashion, through the application data folder.

-This file contains a list of users to create, and is stored in the root of the `app_data` folder.
+The file `users.yaml` contains a list of users to create, and is stored in the root of the `app_data` folder.

 ```
 app_data/
 └── users.yaml
 ```

-If the file is provided but it is empty, no default user is created.
-If the file is not provided, InvenioRDM creates an admin user with email `admin@inveniosoftware.org` (and a random password).

 The content of the file is as follows: